Made peace with last year? Great. Now let’s talk New Years resolutions.

 As much as getting physical activity and nutrients will help you feel better, even the fitness buffs and health nuts among us require emotional health.
 Resolve to nurture your spiritual, emotional, and social needs just as much as your physical ones.
 Don’t forget your heart, your mind, and your soul.

 Small steps can lead to long walks, and days of change lead to years of transformation.
 Start small and grow big.
 Unless your goal is to lose weight, of course.
-Here’s to 2017, and to all of us imperfect humans hoping to be a bit better than we were last year.
+Here’s to the new year, and to all of us imperfect humans hoping to be a bit better than we were last year!